-Flow mirror function means that the switch exactly copies the data frames received by the specified rule of a port to another port.
+Flow mirror function means that the switch exactly copies the data frames received or by the specified rule of a port to another port.
 The flow mirror will take effect only the specified rule is permit.

-Switch supports one mirror destination port only.
+A chassis switch supports at most 4 mirror destination ports, each boardcard allows a source or destination port of a mirror session.
+At present, each box switch can set many mirror sessions.
 There is no limitation on mirror source ports, one port or several ports is allowed.
 When there are more than one source ports, they can be in the same VLAN or in different VLAN.
 The source port and destination port can be in different VLAN.

-7.5.2 Mirror Configuration Task List
+62.2 Mirror Configuration Task List

-- 1. Specify mirror destination port

-- 2. Specify mirror source port

 - 1. Specify mirror destination port

 - 2. Specify mirror source port (CPU)

 - 3. Specify flow mirror source